Dependency Injection

 IOcelotBuilder AddOcelotUsingBuilder(this IServiceCollection services, IConfiguration configuration, CustomBuilderFunc customBuilder);

-These IServiceCollection extension methods add Ocelot application services, and they add custom ASP.NET services with configuration injected implicitly or explicitly.
+These IServiceCollection extension methods add Ocelot application services and custom ASP.NET Core services with configuration injected implicitly or explicitly.

-Note!
-The method adds custom ASP.NET services required for Ocelot pipeline using custom builder (aka customBuilder parameter).
-It is highly recommended to read docs of the AddDefaultAspNetServices method, or even to review implementation to understand default ASP.NET services which are the minimal part of the gateway pipeline.
+Note: The method adds custom ASP.NET Core services required for Ocelot Core using a custom builder (aka customBuilder parameter).
+It is highly recommended to read the documentation of the AddDefaultAspNetServices method, or even review the implementation to understand the default ASP.NET Core services which are the minimal part of the gateway pipeline.

-In this custom scenario, you control everything during ASP.NET MVC pipeline building, and you provide custom settings to build Ocelot pipeline.
+In this custom scenario, you control everything during the ASP.NET Core build process, and you provide custom settings to build Ocelot Core.

 OcelotBuilder class